 Lucerne and Zermatt are two of the most popular tourist spots in Switzerland.
 You might consider staying in both of these places if you spend a week in Switzerland.
-Traveling by train within Switzerland is an easy, comfortable, and impressive journey.
-So I would definitely recommend traveling by train between Lucerne and Zermatt.
+Traveling by train in Switzerland is an easy, comfortable, and impressive journey.
+So I would recommend traveling by train between Lucerne and Zermatt.

 With the famous old wooden bridge on the lake and the Alps as a backdrop, Lucerne is picture-perfect.
 Lucerne’s old town is perfect for shopping or sightseeing with its many shops and boutiques, as well as cafes and restaurants.
 Due to its picturesque setting, accessibility, and wide range of activities, Lucerne is one of the first stops of tourists from all over the world when they come to Switzerland.